djpiper28/CockatriceTournamentBot/README.md

 ```

 ### Tests
-Tests are written in mostly C but use the cppunit library as needed.
+Tests are written in mostly C but use the cppunit library as needed with
+classes named in camelCase.
+Tests are compiled by automatically and can be
+ran with `ctest` or `./CockatriceTournamentBotTests`.

 ### Compiler Directives
  - All defines should be named in SCREAMING_SNAKE_CASE